ycz425/tradebot/README.md

-# Sentiment-Based Trading Bot
+# DQN Trading Bot
-This project implements a sentiment-based trading bot using the Alpaca API for trading and the FinBERT model for sentiment analysis.
-The bot trades based on the sentiment of recent news headlines related to a specified stock symbol.
+⚠️ This project is undergoing transition from a sentiment-based trading bot to a DQN-based trading bot.
+This README has not been updated yet to reflect this change.

 ## Table of Contents
 - **[Features](#features)**